71st Armoured Regiment (India)

 71 Armoured Regiment is an armoured regiment of the Indian Army.

 Formation

 The regiment was raised on 1 January 1971 at Ahmednagar by Lieutenant Colonel (later Brigadier) Brijinder Singh Chimni.
 The regiment has a squadron each of Jats, Dogras and South Indian Classes.

 Equipment

-The regiment was equipped with the T-55 tanks initially.
+The regiment was equipped with the T-55 tanks from raising till 2005.
 It converted to the T-90 main battle tanks in 2006.